 There is one appeal against the decision.
-The grounds contend that the licence was issued in breach of Articles 4(3), 4(4) and 4(5) of the EIA Directive 2014/52/EU.
-In particular, it is submitted that the DAFM did not have regard to the criteria in Annex III of the Directive, that the information submitted by the Applicant did not represent the whole project and that the competent authority did not consider information of the whole project in a screening.
+The grounds contend that the licence was issued in breach of Articles 4(3) of the EIA Directive 2014/52/EU.
+In particular, it is submitted that the DAFM did not have regard to the criteria in Annex III of the Directive.
 It is further contended that a prior ecological survey by a competent authority, should be a standard condition of a felling licence and mitigation actions recommended and implemented, if any works are to be carried out during the breeding and rearing period, to ensure compliance with the European Nature Directives.
+Finally, the Appellant argues that Appropriate Assessment is required as the site is on a steep slope, in close proximity to and draining into an SAC which lists Fresh Water Pearl Mussel (FWPM) as one of its Qualifying Interests.